Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 This enables one to write generic functions that can accept any AbstractAlgebra fraction type.

+!!! note

-Note that both the generic fraction field type `Generic.FracField{T}` and the abstract type it belongs to, `FracField{T}` are both called `FracField`.
+    Both the generic fraction field type `Generic.FracField{T}` and the abstract type it belongs to, `FracField{T}` are both called `FracField`.
 The former is a (parameterised) concrete type for a fraction field over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all fraction field types in AbstractAlgebra.jl, whether generic or very specialised (e.g. supplied by a C library).

 ## Fraction field constructors